-You can navigate the computer screen using one or more of the following methods:
+Depending on your computer model, you can navigate the computer screen using one or more of the following methods:

-- Use touch gestures directly on the computer screen.

-- Use touch gestures on the TouchPad.

-- Use an optional mouse or keyboard (purchased separately).

-- Use an on-screen keyboard.

-- Use a pointing stick.
+- Use touch gestures directly on the computer screen. - Use touch gestures on the touchpad. - Use an optional mouse or keyboard (purchased separately). - Use an optional pen (purchased separately). - Use an on-screen keyboard. - Use a pointing stick.

-Using TouchPad and touch screen gestures
+Using touchpad and touch screen gestures

-The TouchPad helps you navigate the computer screen and control the pointer using simple touch gestures.
-You can also use the left and right TouchPad buttons as you would use the corresponding buttons on an external mouse.
+The touchpad helps you navigate the computer screen and control the pointer using simple touch gestures.
+You can also use the left and right touchpad buttons as you would use the corresponding buttons on an external mouse.
 To navigate a touch screen (select products only), touch the screen directly using gestures described in this chapter.

-To customize gestures and see videos of how they work, type control panel in the taskbar search box, select Control Panel, and then select Hardware and Sound.
-Under Devices and Printers, select Mouse.
+To customize gestures and see videos of how they work, type control panel in the taskbar search box, select Control Panel. and then select Hardware and Sound.
+Under Devices and Printers. select Mouse.

-Some products include a Precision TouchPad, which provides enhanced gesture functionality.
-To determine if you have a Precision TouchPad and find additional information, select Start, select Settings, select Devices, and then select Touchpad.
+Some products include a precision touchpad, which provides enhanced gesture functionality.
+To determine if you have a precision touchpad and find additional information, select Start, select Settings, select Devices, and then select touchpad.

-NOTE: Unless noted, gestures can be used on both the TouchPad and a touch screen.
+NOTE: Unless noted, gestures can be used on both the touchpad and a touch screen.